 Nice, France FAQ

-Yes, yes, and yes!
-Nice is an idyllic and colorful city on the French Riviera full of interesting places to discover and a huge number of various things to do.
+Absolutely!
+Nice is an idyllic and colorful town on the French Riviera full of interesting places to discover and a huge number of various things to do.
 It will keep you entertained for hours, no matter what kind of traveler you are.
-Simply speaking, Nice is a must-visit on Cote d’Azur!
+Simply speaking, Nice is a must-visit on the Côte d’Azur!

-Yes, three days in Nice are great to see and experience all that city has to offer.
-During that time you’ll be able to discover all the main landmarks, get a good feel of what this city is all about, taste a lot of great food and even visit one or two nearby villages like Eze or Villefranche-sur-Mer.
+3 days in Nice are great to see and experience all that the city has to offer.
+During that time, you’ll discover all the main landmarks, get a good feel of what this city is all about, taste a lot of great food, and even visit one or two nearby villages like Eze or Villefranche-sur-Mer.

 It’s pronounced [nis].
 Still don’t know how to read it?
 Here’s a YouTube video where you can listen to correct pronunciation.